 The friendly, helpful staff will get you situated in a lodge room with a view of the lake and the resort’s 11,140 acres of rolling prairie.
 The 51 rooms and suites in the main lodge are furnished with rustic yet elegant furniture.
 Some of the amenities include king-sized beds with luxury linens, handcrafted wooden rocking chairs on the balconies, in-room refrigerators, safes, and even boot brushes.
 The separate large marble showers, deep soaking tubs, and bathrooms can easily accommodate two or a family.

-You’ll receive a deluxe hotel room, award-winning three-course dinner by Chef Gerard Thompson, Rough Creek’s signature breakfast, and all on-site activities for a set price per person for double occupancy, weeknights, or weekends.
+At this guest ranch, you’ll receive a deluxe hotel room, award-winning three-course dinner by Chef Gerard Thompson, Rough Creek’s signature breakfast, and all on-site activities for a set price per person for double occupancy, weeknights, or weekends.

 The activities are plentiful; more than 80 are available, including zip-lining, rock climbing, catch-and-release fishing, billiards, darts, a petting corral, a children’s ranch, tomahawk throwing, archery, and horseshoes.
-You can also enjoy biking, hiking, swimming, kite flying, hayrides, pickleball, basketball, s’mores, a family pool with a lazy river, trampolines, and more.
+You can also enjoy horseback riding, biking, hiking, swimming, kite flying, hayrides, pickleball, basketball, s’mores, a family pool with a lazy river, trampolines, and more.